-Inside of the tower exists a new resource: Anima.
+Inside of the tower there’s a new resource: Anima.
 Anima is an energy that you’ll come across as you battle your way through the dungeon.
-It can give you stat benefits like 10 percent to your maximum health or 5 percent extra Mastery, and it can also give you unique abilities.
-In the blog post, Blizzard gave examples like a move that applies a Shadow damage DOT to a target, or one that blinds a target and reduces their chance to hit you by 75 percent.
+It can give you stat benefits like 10% to your maximum health or 5% extra Mastery, and it can also give you unique abilities.
+Look out for the Anima Orbs, they’re how you interact with and gain various Anima Powers.
+In this blog post, Blizzard gave examples like a move that applies a Shadow damage DOT to a target, or one that blinds a target and reduces their chance to hit you by 75%.
 The goal of the Anima system is to give you the tools to combat the increasingly difficult foes.
 Sometimes that’ll require combining abilities, and sometimes that’ll require specializing in some way within your small group.

 As you work your way through the tower, you’ll earn runes.
-These runes can be taken to a runeforge to craft into Legendary items, just like in Legion.
+These runes are essentially recipes for Legendaries, and they can be taken to a runeforge to craft Legendary items.
 Those runes can be slotted in different ways to give you control over how you want your stats weigh out.
 You’ll get some interesting lore information here too.
 Blizzard specifically mentioned learning more about the origins of items like the Forstmourne and the Helm of Domination (RIP) here too.

 Torghast will come with the expansion’s launch, but it’s not completely clear if it’ll be open on the same day.
-There’s always people who hit max level within the week, so we’ll have to wait to hear more about how we’ll be able to enter in the future.
+There are always people who hit max level within the week, so we’ll have to wait to hear more about how we’ll be able to enter in the future.

 Please consider supporting our Patreon!